AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-data-elements.md

     ![Data Collection interface](assets/identity-id-namespace.png)

->[!WARNING]
->
->The primary identity is required in all records sent to Adobe Experience Platform.
-By default, the Experience Cloud Id (ECID) is used as Platform Web SDK's primary identity.
-You would never want to use something like the `Luma CRM ID` as a primary identity with Web SDK, since it only exists after the user authenticates and thus would not be available in all records.

 <!--
 1. Once the data element is configured in **[!UICONTROL Data Collection interface]**, it can be tested on the Luma web property like any other Data Element.
 Enter the following script in the browser developer console